 - Restraints used only when necessary, only as part of a written program, and only with required approvals

-If active treatment is not occurring, you can file a complaint with DPH Healthcare Facility Regulation (404-657-5550), file a complaint with DBHDD, or contact the Long-Term Care Ombudsman (1-866-552-4464).
+If active treatment is not occurring, you can file a complaint with DPH Healthcare Facility Regulation (404-657-5550), file a complaint with DBHDD, or contact the Georgia Long-Term Care Ombudsman, the Division of Aging Services program that investigates complaints from facility residents.Centers for Medicare & Medicaid Services. (n.d.).
+Find Healthcare Providers: Compare Care Near You. medicare.gov.
+Retrieved Jul 30, 2026, from https://www.medicare.gov/care-compare/

 Transition from ICF/IID to community

-- Contact with DBHDD regional office to initiate transition planning
+Contact the DBHDD regional office

-- Identification of a NOW or COMP provider with appropriate capacity
+Identify a NOW or COMP provider

-- Planning List status (if necessary)
+Confirm Planning List status

-- Transition planning meetings
+Hold transition planning meetings

 Under the 2010 DOJ Olmstead settlement and Georgia's policy framework, transition to less restrictive settings is generally supported and funded.